Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Equivalence Guards. The case with equality

 \begin{theorem} The finite satisfiability problem for \GFtEG{} is \NExpTime-complete. \end{theorem}

-\begin{proof} The lower bound follows from the complexity of the fragment with one equivalence relation that enjoys the finite model property \cite{Kie05}.
+\begin{proof} The lower bound follows from the complexity of the fragment without equality, established in Corollary \ref{c:nexpnoeq}.

 By Corollary \ref{lem:neat} every finitely satisfiable \GFtEG-formula $\phi$ has a \neat model.
-Recall that in a \neat model there are at most $m$ $M_\phi$-counting types realized, where $m$ is the number of inequalities in $\uGamma{\bnTheta}{\theta}$; in turn $m$ is bounded polynomially in the number of $1$-types and thus exponentially in the length of $\phi$.
+Recall that in a \neat model the number of $M_\phi$-cuttings of the counting types realized by equivalence classes is at most $m$, where $m$ is the number of inequalities in $\uGamma{\bnTheta}{i,\theta}$; in turn $m$ is bounded polynomially in the number of $1$-types and thus exponentially in the length of $\phi$.
 As we argue below, this allows us to check existence of a \neat model in nondeterministic exponential time.

 First, we nondeterministically choose a tuple $\bnTheta$ of sets of $\phi$-admissible $M_\phi$-counting types containing at most $m$ $M_\phi$-counting types.
 Admissibility of each element of the guessed sets can be checked nondeterministically by guessing appropriate structures; recall that the sizes of relevant structures are bounded exponentially, since they contain at most $M_\phi$ realizations of every $1$-type.